Subscribe on Apple Podcasts

 Absolutely.
 And as a final question, what’s next for you?
 What are you, what are you working on next?

-Yeah, so we got that board game out, kitty corn, that’s been fun still speaking a around the world on focus in digital leadership.
+Yeah, so we got that board game out Kitty corn.
+So that’s been fun.
+Still speaking around the world on focus and digital leadership.
 So it’s been great just meeting so many people.
 It’s now 55 countries.
 It’s been just, just been amazing.
-Next book that we’re working on is that we’re trying to figure out is, is it gonna be deeper on that one to 10 that I mentioned?
-Or just really about how do you approach failure?
-So always continuing to write and, but just loving meeting so many beautiful people around the world on the speaking circuit.
+Next book that we’re working on is that we’re trying to figure out is is it going to be deeper on that 1 to 10 that I mentioned or just really about how do you approach failure?
+So always continuing to write and but just loving meeting so many beautiful people around the world on the speaking circuit.

 My thanks to Eric.
-You can subscribe to this podcast in Apple podcast on Spotify or via your podcasting app of choice.
+You can subscribe to this podcast in Apple Podcasts on Spotify or via your podcasting app of choice.
 Please also follow the show on Instagram.
 You can find us by searching for Recruiting Future.
 You can search all the past episodes@recruitingfuture.com on that site.
-You can also subscribe to the monthly newsletter, recruiting Future feast and get the inside track about everything that’s coming up on the show.
+You can also subscribe to the monthly newsletter Recruiting Future Feast and get the inside track about everything that’s coming up on the show.
 Thanks very much for listening.
 I’ll be back next time and I hope you’ll join me.

 Related Posts